IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 		param subscription : ite=="demoapp.context_output_Dedup";
 	}

-You shall use the `teda.import` sample project to understand the function of the plug-in interface.
+You must download and use the `teda.import` sample project to understand the function of the plug-in interface.

 * Download the [teda.import.zip](teda.import.zip) project package.
 * Extract the downloaded file.